Downlink Performance Analysis for a Generalized Shotgun Cellular System: Homogeneous -D SCS

-Remark \ref{rem:ctoiIndependentOfLambda} proves why the curves corresponding to the \textit{homogeneous} 1-D, 2-D and 3-D SCSs in Figure \ref{fig:uniform_scs_comparison} are constant values.
-Remark \ref{rem:ctoiAndEpsilon} helps build an intuition of why the \textit{homogeneous} 1-D SCS has a higher tail probability of $\frac{C}{I}$ than \textit{homogeneous} 2-D and 3-D SCSs; Figure \ref{fig:uniform_scs_comparison} now corresponds to comparing the tail probabilities of $\frac{C}{I}$ in a \textit{homogeneous} 1-D SCS with path-loss exponents $\varepsilon,\ \frac{\varepsilon}{2},\ \mathrm{and}\ \frac{\varepsilon}{3}$, respectively.
-As the path-loss exponent decreases, the BSs farther away from the MS have a greater contribution to the total interference power at the MS, and this leads to a poorer $\frac{C}{I}$ at the MS and a smaller tail probability.
+Remark \ref{rem:ctoiIndependentOfLambda} shows why the tail probabilities of SIR as a function of BS density for the \textit{homogeneous} 1-D, 2-D and 3-D SCSs in Figure \ref{fig:uniform_scs_comparison} are constant \footnote{The simulation results in this section are based on the methods in Appendix \ref{sec:algo}. }.
+Remark \ref{rem:ctoiAndEpsilon} helps build an intuition of why the \textit{homogeneous} 1-D SCS has a higher tail probability of SIR than \textit{homogeneous} 2-D and 3-D SCSs.
+As the path-loss exponent decreases, the BSs farther away from the MS have a greater contribution to the total interference power at the MS, and this leads to a poorer SIR at the MS and a smaller tail probability.
+Figure \ref{fig:uniform_scs_comparison} shows the tail probabilities of SIR in a \textit{homogeneous} 1-D SCS as a function of the path-loss exponent $\varepsilon$; the squares $\left(\square\right)$ and the pluses $\left(+\right)$ represent the values computed analytically and by Monte-Carlo simulations, respectively.
+According to Remark \ref{rem:ctoiAndEpsilon}, the same figure can be used for 2-D and 3-D systems using the scaling of $\frac{\varepsilon}{2},\ \mathrm{and}\ \frac{\varepsilon}{3}$ respectively.